hickeng/vic/doc/design/portlayer/general-interfaces.md

 # Candidate components

-The following are candidates for components.A component:
+The following are candidates for components.
+A component:
 * has knowledge of how to provide a specific resource
 * manages distinct elements of that resource

 Questions:
+* task cancellation/addressing CDE

 * how is power on/off done?
 * how is suspend resume done?
+  * Join a hibernation mechanism to add capability.
+Bind/Unbind to suspend/resume.
 * can the API style phrase services?
 * can the API style handle pass-through devices, e.g. GPGPU
 * how are affinity constraints phrased? do they need to be present at creation time or usage time?
 * are scopes and stores the same conceptual construct?

 Facets required to start a container:
 * Execution environment - slicable basic compute capabilities
   * ESX, vCenter, Linux, Windows
 * Executor - sliced portion of environment - isolation mechanism
-  * VM, process, namespace
+  * VM, process, namespace/cgroup
 * Loader - mechanism for initialization of an Executor, if needed
   * bootstrap.iso, direct boot, customer-bootstrap.iso
 * Linker - provides access to data sources/sinks